Get Our Class Schedule & Web Only Specials!

 Muay Thai improves the cardio- vascular/cardiopulmonary systems

-Brendin Phillips is the Muay Thai Head Instructor and is a Muay Thai Kru under Master Saohin of Srisuk Muay Thai.
+Kru Brendin Phillips is the head instructor for the Muay Thai program.
+He earned his Kru rank under Master Anupong Saohin Srisuk of Srisuk Muay Thai is Tacoma.

 Our Testimonials